Skip to main content

 Wind blade recycling, a new challenge for wind energy

-According to WindEurope, the European wind energy agency, around 52,000 tonnes of blades could be dismantled and expects this figure to only reach 25,000 tonnes by 2025.
+According to WindEurope, the European wind energy agency, around 52,000 tonnes of blades could be dismantled in the coming years and expects this figure to only reach 25,000 tonnes by 2025.
 For this reason, recycling, especially of wind turbine blades, is seen as one of the key challenges for the industry.

 The wind energy sector is experiencing tremendous growth due to the global need for clean energy supply.
-According to data from the World Wind Energy Association (WWEA), 1 terawatt of wind power capacity was installed worldwide in 2023, which represents a growth of 50% from 2022.
+According to data from the World Wind Energy Association (WWEA), 1.17 terawatt of wind power capacity was installed worldwide in 2024, 11.5% more than in the previous year.

 A clean, inexhaustible and safe energy whose best features are, moreover, that the cost of maintenance is low, that they are mobile and that they generate hardly any waste, thus helping to avoid climate change and move towards energy transition.
 It should be borne in mind that most of the environmental impact produced by renewable energies is concentrated in two stages: manufacture and dismantling.

-The European wind industry has also pledged that by 2025, 100% of end-of-life blades will be reused, recycled or recovered, promoting a circular economy and showing its commitment to this initiative.
+The European wind industry keeps the pledge that by 2025 100% of end-of-life blades will be reused, recycled or recovered, promoting a circular economy and showing its interest to this initiative.

 The repowering of wind turbines